Brook Waimārama Sanctuary

 - Nature Experiences

-Haere mai / welcome to a special part of New Zealand: Brook Waimārama Sanctuary, the largest fenced haven for endangered plants and creatures in the South Island.
+Come and experience conservation in the making.
+Haere mai / welcome to the Brook Waimārama Sanctuary, the largest fenced haven for endangered plants and creatures in the South Island.

-The Sanctuary engages people with the natural world in a way that promotes environmental responsibility and contributes to the restoration of our local and national ecosystems.
+We believe in engaging people with the natural beauty of our world in a way that promotes environmental responsibility and contributes to the restoration of our local and national ecosystems.

 About two-thirds of the 690 hectare site comprises mature southern beech forest with several podocarp species such as rimu, matai and tōtara, and the balance being a mosaic of kānuka/mānuka forest with broad-leaved forest on land cleared in the 1800s.